 In Part I, I made the argument that even when using public key cryptography you almost always want authenticated encryption.
 In this second part, we’ll look at how you can actually achieve public key authenticated encryption (PKAE) from commonly available building blocks.
 We will concentrate only on approaches that do not require an interactive protocol.
+(Updated 12th January 2019 to add a description of a NIST-approved key-agreement mode that achieves PKAE).

 : an act, process, or method of showing something (such as an identity, a piece of art, or a financial transaction) to be real, true, or genuine